pioneercoders/tutorials/interview/ts-simple-questions.md

 If you know the type of elements, always specify it — it helps TypeScript catch errors early and improves IntelliSense.

+#### 7.How do you define a tuple in TypeScript?

+In TypeScript, a tuple is a special type of array where:

+The number of elements is fixed

+The type of each element is known and can be different

+Syntax:
+let tupleName: [type1, type2, ..., typeN] = [value1, value2, ..., valueN];

+Example:
+let person: [string, number, boolean] = ["Keerthi", 25, true];

+console.log(person[0]); // "Keerthi"
+console.log(person[1]); // 25
+console.log(person[2]); // true

+Arrays can have any number of elements of the same type, while tuples have a fixed length and predetermined types for each position.

+#### 8.How do you define an arrow function in TypeScript?
+In TypeScript, an arrow function is defined using the => syntax, just like in JavaScript, but you can add type annotations for parameters and the return value.

+ Why use Arrow Functions in TypeScript?

+Shorter syntax

+Automatically binds this (doesn’t change this context)

+Works well with callbacks & functional programming

+Syntax

+const functionName = (param1: Type1, param2: Type2): ReturnType => {
+  // function body
+};

+Example
+const add = (a: number, b: number): number => {
+  return a + b;
+};

+console.log(add(5, 3)); // 8

+Single-Line Arrow Function (Implicit Return) const multiply = (x: number, y: number): number => x * y;